PX4/PX4-user_guide/en/config/autotune.md

 If not, go to the [troubleshooting](#troubleshooting) section, which explains the minimal manual tuning to prepare the vehicle for auto-tuning.

-### Auto-tuning procedure
+### Auto-tuning Procedure

 The auto-tuning sequence must be performed in a **safe flight zone, with enough space**.
 It takes about 40 seconds ([between 19 and 68 seconds](#how-long-does-autotuning-take)).
 For best results, we recommend running the test in calm weather conditions.

+The recommended modes for autotuning are [Hold mode](../flight_modes/hold.md) (fixed wing) and [Altitude mode](../flight_modes/altitude_mc.md) (MC), but any other flight mode can be used.
+During auto tuning, the RC sticks can still be used to fly the vehicle.

 :::note
-The sequence can be aborted at any time by the operator by moving the roll/pitch stick on the RC controller.
+The auto-tuning sequence can be aborted at any time by changing flight modes or using the [enable/disable Autotune switch](#enable-disable-autotune-switch-fixed-wing) (if configured).
 :::

 The test steps are: